 The benefits of downloading are that you won’t have any buffering issues, and you can have your favorite content saved in a convenient place.
 But, once you download a file, it takes up space on your hard drive.
 If you want to download a lot of large media files (such as HD movies), you would quickly fill up all of your available space.

 While streaming can sometimes be difficult if you have a slow internet connection, it means content never takes up space.
 And with the plethora of streaming options available — music services like Spotify and Apple Music; video players like YouTube, Netflix, Hulu, and HBO Max; social streaming platforms like Twitch; and many games and apps — streaming has become easier than ever.

 Which types of content can be streamed?

-In today’s media landscape, there is a wide variety of content that you can stream.
-Music and video are the most traditional forms, but increasingly, there are new streaming options available including games, apps, and even live events.
+In today’s media landscape, there’s a wide variety of content that you can stream: audio and video are the most traditional forms, including music, podcasts, TV shows, and movies.
+Increasingly, there are new streaming options available including games, apps, and even live events.

 Music and other audio

-Some of the most popular video streaming services today are YouTube (still!), Netflix, Amazon Prime, Hulu, Google Play, and the newest large-scale edition to the scene: Disney+.
+Some of the most popular video streaming services today are YouTube (still!), Netflix, HBO Max, Amazon Prime, Hulu, Google Play, and Disney+.